NEW PROVISIONAL UNLAWFUL PRESENCE WAIVERS

 What Is “Extreme Hardship” And How Can I Satisfy That Requirement?

 The applicant must demonstrate that denial of the waiver will result in extreme hardship to the immediate relative (U.S. citizen spouse or parent) of the applicant.
 Hardship to the applicant or his or her child is only considered if it results in extreme hardship to the U.S. citizen spouse or parent of the applicant.
 The burden to establish extreme hardship is on the applicant and the goal is to demonstrate that the hardship suffered by his or her U.S. citizen spouse or parent rises beyond the normal hardship expected from mere family separation or financial inconvenience resulting from the applicant not being allowed to remain or enter the United States.
-The applicant should provide enough information to demonstrate that his or her immediate relative (U.S. citizen spouse or parent) will suffer extreme hardship if he or her is forced to reside abroad or is forced to remain in the United States separated from the applicant.
+The applicant should provide enough information to demonstrate that his or her immediate relative (U.S. citizen spouse or parent) will suffer extreme hardship if he or she is forced to reside abroad or is forced to remain in the United States separated from the applicant.
 The applicant should demonstrate extreme hardship to his or her U.S. citizen spouse or parent under both possible scenarios.
 A number of factors will be considered in order to determine if the applicant can demonstrate extreme hardship to his or her immediate relative (U.S. citizen spouse or parent).
 The following factors are among the ones considered by USCIS in determining if an applicant satisfies the extreme hardship requirement:

 ● The health of the immediate relative, including need for ongoing or specialized treatment, or the immediate relative suffering from a major medical condition making him or her unable to travel abroad and requiring applicant’s presence in the United States